-5.0.
-Customer Acceptance
+Customer Acceptance 8.0.

-5.1.
-Insurance institutions will develop customer acceptance policies and procedures that aim to identify the types of customers or beneficiaries that are likely to pose a higher than average risk of money laundering.
+- 8.1.
+Insurance institutions will develop customer acceptance policies and procedures that aim to identify the types of customers or beneficiaries that are likely to pose a higher than average risk of money laundering and financing of terrorism activities. - Prior to the establishment of a business relationship, insurance institutions will 8.2. assess the characteristics of the required product, the purpose and nature of the proposed business relationship and any other relevant factors in order to create and maintain a risk profile of the customer.
+Based on this assessment, insurance institutions will decide whether or not to accept the business relationship. - In assessing the risk profile of a customer or beneficiary, insurance 8.3. institutions will consider the following factors; - (a) nature of the insurance policy, which is susceptible to money laundering and terrorism financing risks, such as single premium policies;

-- 5.2.
-Prior to the establishment of a business relationship, insurance institutions will assess the characteristics of the required product, the purpose and nature of the proposed business relationship and any other relevant factors in order to create and maintain a risk profile of the customer.
-Based on this assessment, insurance institutions will decide whether or not to accept the business relationship. - 5.3.
-In assessing the risk profile of a customer, insurance institutions will consider the following factors; - (a) nature of the insurance policy, which is susceptible to money laundering risk, such as single premium policies; - (b) origin of the customer or beneficiary such as place of birth, residency, the place where the customer's or beneficiary's business is established, the location of any other party the customer conducts business with such as high risk and non-cooperative jurisdictions designated by the FATF or those known to the insurance institution to lack proper standards in the prevention of money laundering; - (c) nature of the customer's or beneficiary's business, which may be particularly susceptible to money laundering risk, such as money changers or casinos that handle large amounts of cash; - (d) for a corporate customer or beneficiary, unduly complex structure of ownership for no good reason; - (e) means of payment as well as type of payment such as cash, wire transfer, third party cheque without any apparent connection with the prospective customer or beneficiary; - (f) the source of funds; and - (g) any other information that may suggest that the customer or beneficiary is of high risk.
+- (b) origin of the customer or beneficiary such as place of birth, residency, the place where the customer's or beneficiary's business is established, the location of any other party the customer conducts business with such as high risk and non-cooperative jurisdictions designated by the FATF or those known to the insurance institution to lack proper standards in the prevention of money laundering and terrorism financing; - (c) nature of the customer's or beneficiary's business, which may be particularly susceptible to money laundering and terrorism financing risks, such as money changers or casinos that handle large amounts of cash; - (d) for a corporate customer or beneficiary, unduly complex structure of ownership for no good reason; - (e) means of payment as well as type of payment such as cash, wire transfer, third party cheque without any apparent connection with the prospective customer or beneficiary; and - (f) any other information that may suggest that the customer or beneficiary is of high risk.